1. Will my Canadian auto policy cover me while I’m in the United States?

 At the end of the day, doing your research before you hit the road will give you greater peace of mind during your winter escape.
 Contact your insurance company to discuss your policy details, look into the insurance requirements for the state you’ll be staying in, and make a to-do list of all the items you’ll want to take care of before heading out.
 Then you can sit back, relax and enjoy your time away knowing your car and home are properly protected.

-Home and auto insurance go-to guide for snowbirds
+Home and auto insurance for snowbirds: your go-to guide

 Ready to ditch our harsh Canadian winter for some sand and sun?
 We don’t blame you.
 But before you pack up and head south for the season, there are a few important things to consider.
 Check out our list of the 6 most commonly asked questions about snowbirds and insurance so you can take the guesswork out of your next winter escape.